Coulomb Sectors and Scattering for Maxwell-Higgs Fields on Schwarzschild and Slowly Rotating Kerr Backgrounds: Schwarzschild model: energy identities and integrated decay estimates

-where $\mathcal{N}_k[F,\phi]$ denotes the sum of nonlinear commutator/source terms arising from commuting the Maxwell--Higgs system with the vector fields in $\mathcal Z$.
+where $\mathcal{N}_k[F,\phi]$ denotes the sum of nonlinear commutator/source terms arising from commuting the Maxwell-Higgs system with the vector fields in $\mathcal Z$.
 Proposition~\ref{prep9} provides quantitative control/decay of the redshift flux $\mathcal{E}^{\hat H}$ along null boundaries, while Proposition~\ref{prep3} yields the bound $E^{\hat K}(t)\lesssim \mathcal{E}$.
 By Lemma~\ref{lem:nonlinear-error-control}, the spacetime error integral satisfies

 Consequently, for all $t\ge t_0$,

 Taking the supremum over $t\ge t_0$ in \eqref{eq:Ek-bootstrap} gives

 Set $A:=\mathcal{E}^{1/2}$.
 Then \eqref{eq:bootstrap-sup} is equivalent to